You MUST DO the Grand Circle Adventure!

 She was a little surprised at the spartan conditions of the bathrooms and made a pretty funny video about it…

-We did all the Canyonlands things we could at Island in the Sky including a 3-mile hike to the top of a mesa where there were some ruins from Native Americans.
+We did all the Canyonlands things we could at Island in the Sky, including a three-mile hike to the top of a mesa where there were some ruins from Native Americans.
 Then we decided to head out to lower Canyonlands.

 The only way to get to the lower part of Canyonlands National Park is to drive 70 miles, so we headed out by noon.
 We stopped from time to time for cows.
 Yes, Utah is full of open range cattle.
 After one stop, Bec shot a funny video of our cow friends…

 We drove to a small town called Monticello and checked into a local roadside motel and ate lunch at Subway.
 From there we drove into the lower part of Canyonlands National Park called The Needles.

 By the time we got to the park, it was late afternoon.
 There was literally no one left in the park.
 The ranger was gone.
 Everyone was gone.
 We had the entire park to ourselves.
 We saw the famous Newspaper Rock with petroglyphs dating back to 2000 BC.
 After exploring a lot of the park we found a trail that took us through a series of “mushroom” rock formations where people all the way up until the Mormon settlers lived.
 There were natural shade and water springs out of the rocks.
 It was quite beautiful.
 At sunset, we headed back to the hotel to rest up for more of our Grand Circle adventure in the morning.